 People enjoy watching intriguing characters and mascots as they are telling stories about their brands.
 Millennials especially appreciate this type of marketing.
 A whopping 80% of Millennials expect a brand to entertain them.

 Follow these 3 steps to Tell a Convincing Brand Story

 Step 1.
 Tell the Truth

-The first rule is quite simple – No fairytales!
+The first rule to tell a convincing brand story is quite simple – No fairytales!

 When you decide to tell your brand story, you must also determine to tell the truth.
 54% of people simply don’t trust brands.
 It is important to be honest and avoid providing false information at all cost.
 Your content can be a little bit self-promoting, by all means, but you also need to engage your audience.

 Here are a few ways to connect with your audience by telling the truth: